japila-books/spark-sql-internals/docs/physical-operators/GenerateUnsafeProjection.md

 log4j.logger.org.apache.spark.sql.catalyst.expressions.codegen.CodeGenerator=DEBUG
 ```

-See link:spark-sql-CodeGenerator.adoc#logging[CodeGenerator].
+See spark-sql-CodeGenerator.md#logging[CodeGenerator].
 ====

-`create` requests `CodeGenerator` to link:spark-sql-CodeGenerator.adoc#compile[compile the Java source code to JVM bytecode (using Janino)].
+`create` requests `CodeGenerator` to spark-sql-CodeGenerator.md#compile[compile the Java source code to JVM bytecode (using Janino)].

-`create` requests `CodegenContext` for link:spark-sql-CodegenContext.adoc#references[references] and requests the compiled class to create a `SpecificUnsafeProjection` for the input references that in the end is the final link:spark-sql-UnsafeProjection.adoc[UnsafeProjection].
+`create` requests `CodegenContext` for spark-sql-CodegenContext.md#references[references] and requests the compiled class to create a `SpecificUnsafeProjection` for the input references that in the end is the final spark-sql-UnsafeProjection.md[UnsafeProjection].

-NOTE: (Single-argument) `create` is part of link:spark-sql-CodeGenerator.adoc#create[CodeGenerator Contract].
+NOTE: (Single-argument) `create` is part of spark-sql-CodeGenerator.md#create[CodeGenerator Contract].

 === [[createCode]] Creating ExprCode for Expressions (With Optional Subexpression Elimination) -- `createCode` Method